 At the end of their first year, students will see a positive and substantial improvement in their ability to

 - Describe engineering, including aspects such as problem solving and ethics

-- Identify and describe the engineering disciplines (i.e., civil, computer, electrical, Environmental, Bioengineering and mechanical)
+- Identify and describe the engineering disciplines (i.e., civil, computer, electrical, environmental, bioengineering and mechanical)

-- Choose a major or devise a plan to choose a major
+- Reaffirm or choose a major

 - Discuss various options within engineering, both as an undergraduate (e.g., co-op, Study Abroad, etc.) and as a graduate (e.g., careers)

 - Identify with their new engineering “family,” including both faculty and students